chaosparrot/talon_hud/APPEARANCE.md

 # Appearance and theming

 The HUD's appearance is almost fully changeable without having to dive into nitty gritty code.
 Depending on the widget, a number of values can be tweaked like colours, border thickness and paddings, and so on.
-The images are also neatly kept inside of a folder for you to change as you wish.
+The images and audio files are also neatly kept inside of a folder for you to change as you wish.
 All of these things are bundled in a 'theme'.
 The light theme is the one you see when you start up.
 You can find the themes inside of the themes folder.

 By default, there are two available themes - Light and dark, for a light and dark mode.
 These you can switch using `head up theme dark` and `head up theme light`.